Malaria in pregnant women

 Intermittent preventive treatment in pregnancy

-IPTp reduces maternal malaria episodes, maternal anaemia, placental parasitaemia, low birth weight, and neonatal mortality.
+IPTp reduces maternal malaria episodes, maternal and fetal anaemia, placental parasitaemia, low birth weight, and neonatal mortality.
 Furthermore, all pregnant women should receive iron and folic acid supplementation as a part of routine antenatal care.

 - Guidelines for the treatment of malaria, third edition (2015)